Mitch Garver Player Props: Rangers vs. Tigers

 Mitch Garver At The Plate

-- Garver has four doubles, three home runs and seven walks while batting .254.
+- Garver has four doubles, three home runs and eight walks while hitting .243.

-- He has homered in two of 19 games played this season, and in 4.1% of his plate appearances.
+- He has gone deep in two of 20 games played this year, and in 3.8% of his plate appearances.

-- In eight games this season, Garver has picked up an RBI, with more than one RBI once.
+- Garver has driven in a run in eight games this year (40.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.